TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/60 - 1 Peter/1 Peter 3/1 Peter 3.11.md

 ---

-And let him turn away from evil, and do good; Let him seek peace, and pursue it.
+Let him turn away from evil, and do good.
+Let him seek peace, and pursue it.